Updated: Nov 10

 The Power of Facial Expression

 Facial expression is an important part of communication.
 It is nonverbal communication that carries a wealth of information that can supplement or clarify our words.
 A facial expression can convey sarcasm when our words do not.
 It can add warmth to a simple greeting or communicate anger or frustration when we’d rather not put words to it.
 Or a facial expression can stand alone when no words are needed.
 So, when Parkinson’s takes hold and leaves what is known as a “masked” expression, we lose an important part of our communication intent.
-The loss of facial expression can even affect our ability to connect with others.
+The loss of facial expression can even effect our ability to connect with others.

 There are benefits to working on facial expression that go beyond nonverbal communication.
 Increasing tone in the muscles around the mouth can help with managing saliva.
 Exercising the facial muscles can also help with speech clarity.
 It can help release stiffness or tension in the face and improve blood circulation.
 And toning the muscles of the face may also have the added benefit of looking younger!